‘General Hospital’ Spoilers: Sonny Confronts Ava And Carly Leans On Jason

 Things are going to get emotional during Friday’s episode of General Hospital.
-Spoilers tease that Alexis will read the letter Julian left her and reflect on her relationship with her presumed-dead husband and that Carly will get some support from Jason, as she struggles with the revelations about Morgan’s death that have recently emerged.
+Spoilers tease that Alexis will read the letter Julian left her and reflect on her relationship with her presumed-dead husband and Carly will get some support from Jason as she struggles with the revelations about Morgan’s death that have recently emerged.
 Olivia is in jail and Scott is determined to keep her there and Sonny is pushing Ava about the guilt she should be carrying as well.
 What do General Hospital spoilers reveal about the March 17 show and the coming week?

 Carly is angry and devastated over the new information that has emerged regarding Olivia’s involvement in Morgan’s death and she will turn to Jason for some support.
 General Hospital spoilers from SheKnows Soaps detail that Jason will manage to help Carly understand some of what’s been happening and it sounds as if Jason may share some words of support that will help her work through her latest discord with Sonny.